Children are welcome to our worship anytime! We also offer nursery and church school at the later Sunday Eucharist.

 Memorial through Labor Day Weekends

-as seen from Alpena's boat harbor.
+as seen on downtown Washington Avenue.
 Actually, Trinity is a people, but we

 are spread around three counties and you are likely to find us only

-when we're gathered -- usually on Sundays.
+when we're gathered -- always on Sundays.
 Our building, however, is

 Our building is Victorian Gothic, and dates from 1883.
 We